 He is specialized in molecular physiology of microglia related to brain ageing and neurodegenerative disease.
 He also is Dean of Research of the University Medical Center Groningen.

 Sophia de Rooij, MD, PhD

-Sophia de Rooij is Professor in Internal Medicine, specialized in Geriatric Medicine.
-She was registered as geriatrician (2000) and as internist (2002).
-In 2002 she set up the Department of Geriatrics and a research group focusing on acute hospitalization in older people in the Academic Medical Center, Amsterdam, The Netherlands.
-In 2013 she became Professor of Medicine at the University of Amsterdam and, in 2015, as well at the University of Groningen.
+Sophia E.J.A. de Rooij is Professor in Internal Medicine, specialized in Geriatric Medicine.
+She was trained as geriatrician (2000) and as internist (2002).
+In 2002 she set up the department of Geriatrics and her research group focusing on acute hospitalization in older people in the Academic Medical Center, Amsterdam, The Netherlands.
+In 2013 she became Professor of Medicine at the University of Amsterdam and in 2015 at the University of Groningen.

-Her UMCG research lines concerns collecting evidence based knowledge about 1] ageing of the brain and the main mechanisms involved in delirium & in cognitive ageing, and in 2] translation of healthy ageing and prevention principles in to deliverables ready to apply in daily clinical practice [frameworks, tools, e-health prototypes, serious games].
-All studies are always performed together with representatives of the elderly.
+Sophia’s UMCG research concerns collecting evidence based knowledge about ageing of the brain and the main mechanisms involved in delirium & in impaired functional trajectories; and translation of healthy ageing and prevention principles into deliverables ready to apply in daily clinical practice [see www.deliriumexperience.nl].

-She has mentored >20 PhD students, >20 masters students, trained >20 fellows in geriatric medicine and has [co-]authored >220 peer reviewed articles.
-She is past president of the Dutch Society of Internal Medicine [2013-2016].
+She has mentored >30 PhD students, >20 masters students; trained >20 fellows in geriatric medicine and [co-]authored >240 peer reviewed articles and 6 books.

 Georgina Ellison-Hughes, PhD